Role of the Alberta Ombudsman

 The Ombudsman cannot investigate:

-- federal or municipal governments
+- federal governments

 - federal/municipal police forces